KimangKhenng/cadt-idg-fullstack-2024/Modules/P2/scope.md

-# Project 2: Integrating DevOps and Backend Development
+# Project 2: Integrating Frontend, Backend ,and DevOps

 #### **Project Scope:**
-In this module, students will integrate their knowledge of backend development with Express and MongoDB with DevOps skills to build and deploy a comprehensive web application.
+In this module, students will integrate their knowledge of frontend (Vuejs) and backend development with Express and MongoDB with DevOps skills to build and deploy a comprehensive web application.
 The project will involve designing, developing, and deploying a full-stack application, focusing on applying DevOps practices to automate and streamline the development lifecycle.

 #### **Project Requirements:**

 1. **Project Overview:**
-   - **Application Type:** Develop a RESTful web application using Express.js for the backend and MongoDB for the database.
+   - **Application Type:** Develop a RESTful web application using Express.js for the backend and MongoDB for the database and Vuejs for frontend.
    - **Features:**
      - User authentication and authorization (sign-up, login, password reset).
      - CRUD operations for at least one major resource (e.g., blog posts, user profiles).